 Enjoy the scenery and wildlife in the comfort of our 12 seater “open air” pontoon cruiser.
 A stable, secure and quiet craft, navigated expertly by your guide through narrow winding creeks and the mighty Murray River.

 Dine and relax each night aboard a comfortable houseboat configured with 5 rooms (each room sleeps a max of 2 people), 2 bathrooms with hot showers, a spacious lounge, modern kitchen and top deck area with spa and spectacular views.

 The houseboat moves each day to your daily walking destination.

 All linen is provided.
 Leave your belongings in your room each day as the houseboat will travel to your daily walking destination.

-Our walking pace is designed to relax you and allow you to enjoy the diverse river landscapes, the wildlife and the people you are walking with.
+Our walking pace is designed to allow you to enjoy the diverse river landscapes, wildlife and the people you are walking with.
 There’s plenty of time to take photos and savour the view.

-Murray River Walk is an easy to moderate 40km walk - relatively flat with 2 gentle cliff climbs up and down a 40 metre rise.
+Murray River Walk is an easy to moderate 40km walk with relatively flat terrain with 2 gentle cliff climbs up and down a 40 metre rise.

-Single walker prepared to share a double room (same gender) AUD$2,300pp
+Single walker prepared to share a double room (same gender) AUD$2,500pp